Printerbase News Blog

 The are several printing technologies available.
 This includes Laser, Inkjet, Thermal, Dot Matrix and Solid Ink, but the most commonly produced and widely used are the laser and inkjet technologies.

-We have seen an increase in Thermal usage in the last few years, but they are mostly used at scale in specific sectors.
 Solid Wax Ink technology was created and patented by Xerox years ago.
-This is a unique, award-winning system, that used a block of wax.
-Dot Matrix printers were incredibly popular in the 80s but are often considered outdated these days.
+This is a unique, award-winning system, that uses a block of wax.

 How Does An Inkjet Printer Work?